Hopp til hovedinnhold

 For most people, hair loss normalizes within 6–12 months after birth.
 New hair begins growing back, and you may notice short hairs sticking up along the hairline — that's a good sign.

 By the time the baby turns one, most people have regained their normal hair thickness.
-The new hair may initially look a little different — finer or with a different texture — but this normalizes over time.
+The new hair may first look finer or have a different texture, but this often normalizes over time.

 Who Is Affected?

-Postpartum hair loss affects an estimated 40–50 percent of all women after birth.
-It's not something you can fully prevent, but the risk may increase with:
+Postpartum hair loss is very common after birth.
+It's not something you can fully prevent, but the shedding may feel worse or last longer when other stressors are present, such as:

 What Can You Do?